TIME TO READ: 3m

 When it comes to pool paving, there are many things to consider.
-Whether you’re looking to renovate an existing pool or starting from scratch, choosing the right pavers can enhance the aesthetics and usability of your space.
+Whether you’re looking to renovate an existing pool or start from scratch, choosing the right pavers can enhance the aesthetic and function of your space.
 A well-presented pool area can also increase the value of your home if you’re looking to sell.

 Why choose to pave your pool area

 Paving your pool area with stone is a practical and beautiful way to finish off your pool area.
 There are several advantages to using paving in this outdoor setting such as:

 Stone flooring is highly regarded for its ability to withstand the pressures of the outdoor environment and everyday use.
-Stone naturally patinas over time and unlike some other materials, this only adds to the beauty of the surface.
+Natural stone patinas over time and unlike some other materials, this only adds to the beauty of the surface.

 2. Non-slip finish

 One of the most important factors in paving your pool area is looking at the material’s slip resistance.
-There are many stone types that are suitable in wet areas such as a pool or bathroom such as Bluestone, Limestone and Granite.
+There are many stone types that are suitable in wet areas i.e. a pool or bathroom such as Bluestone, Limestone and Granite.
 These will ensure a high level of safety for people walking or playing around the pool.

-Stone pavers is a cost-effective material due to its long lifespan and durable nature.
+Stone pavers are cost-effective due to their long lifespan and durability.
 Stone will also require less maintenance than some other materials.

 4. Easy installation & repair

 Stone is a relatively straightforward product to install and can be repaired easily.
 If required, pavers can be removed and replaced rather than the entire flooring needing to be pulled up.

-There is a large variety of stone types available each coming in their own unique tonal variations and textures.
-This enables you to create an aesthetic that complements the architecture and interior spaces of your home or to create a look that reflects your property’s era.
+There is a large variety of stone types available, each with their own unique tonal variations and textures.
+This enables you to create a look that complements the architecture and interior spaces of your home, or to create a look that reflects your property’s era.
 Stone pavers are also available in several formats and sizes to suit your style and application.